 - 1. Push the "reset" button - 2.
-Immediately push and hold the "preset" button until the unit emits a bleep.
-The IP address has now been re-set.
+Immediately push and hold the "mode" button until the "status" indicator lights and flashes rapidly four times and is then extinguished. - 3.
+Press the "reset" button to reboot the unit using the default IP address.